webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - `StormEvent | count` # returns number. each operator is separated with pipe command `|`.
     - ![kusto query language](img/log_analytic_queries.PNG)
 - **Insights**
-  - analysis, alerting, and streaming to external systems.
+  - Application Insights is an **Application Performance Management (APM)** service.
+It is a sub-service of Azure Monitor. analysis, alerting, and streaming to external systems.
 - **Integrate**
   - export log query **results**. build workflows to retrieve and copy logs to external location.
 - **Metrics and Logs**
   - All data collected by Azure Monitor fits into one of two fundamental types, **metrics** and **logs**.
   - the collected data can be viewed in **Azure Monitor**.
   - **Metrics**
-    - numerical values that describe some aspect of a system at a particular point in time. can capture metrics in near-real time.
+    - **numerical values** stored in a **time-series database** that describe some aspect of a system at a particular point in time. can capture metrics in **near-real time**.
     - have fixed set of **attributes**: time, type, resource, value, and dimension(optional).
-    - Metrics are stored in a **time-series database**.
-    - **can store only numeric(metric) data**
     - Azure Monitor displays collected metrics on the **Overview** page.
-    - resources performance data and amounts consumed, stored as metric.
+    - **Metrics Explorer**: sub-service of Azure Monitor. plot charts, visualize correlating trends, and investigate spikes and dips in metrics values.
     - default **retention** is **93 days**.
   - **Logs**
-    - contain time-stamped data about resources, organized into **records** with different sets of **properties** for each type.
+    - contain **time-stamped data** about resources, organized into **records** with different sets of **properties** for each type.
-    - logs are **stored as tables**.
+    - data collection agents collect log data and **store as tables** in a **Log Analytic Workspace** and queried using the **Log Analytics tool: Kusto Query Language**(KQL).
     - default **retention** is **30 days**. free tier 7 days.
     - **can store both metric(numeric) and event log data**.
     - begins collecting data as soon as you create your Azure subscription and add resources.
     - create or modify resources, stored in Azure Monitor activity logs.
     - **Azure Monitor Agent**: allows you to collect internal logs from **Windows/Linux** VMs.
-      - **Guest OS**: operating system logs from VM running Azure Monitor Agent.
+      - **Guest OS**: collect operating system logs from VM running Azure Monitor Agent.
     - **Data Collector API**: collect logs from any **REST API**.
     - **Azure Monitor Analyze**: query language for logs.
   - ![azure monitor](img/azure_monitor.PNG)